José Vitor Leme

 José Vitor Leme Batista (born August 15, 1996) is a Brazilian professional rodeo cowboy who specializes in bull riding.
 He is the 2020, 2021 and 2025 Professional Bull Riders (PBR) World Champion, and holds the record on the bull Woopaa for the highest-scored ride in PBR history with 98.75 points.
-From 2022 through 2025, he rode for the Austin Gamblers in the PBR Team Series.
+Since 2022, he has ridden for the Austin Gamblers in the PBR Team Series.
 He was the PBR Team Series Regular-Season MVP in 2022 and 2023.
 The Austin Gamblers won the PBR Team Series Championship title in 2024.
-Leme is one of three bull riders to have won three PBR world championships; the other two being fellow Brazilians Adriano Morães (1994, 2001 and 2006) and Silvano Alves (2011, 2012 and 2014).
+Leme is one of three bull riders to have won three PBR World Championships; the other two being fellow Brazilians Adriano Morães (1994, 2001 and 2006) and Silvano Alves (2011, 2012 and 2014).

 In 2023, Leme was ranked No. 5 on the list of the top 30 bull riders in PBR history.

 Background

 José Vitor Leme Batista was born in Ribas do Rio Pardo, Mato Grosso do Sul, on August 15, 1996.
 As early as seven years old, he started riding calves.
 However, his parents separated and divested their bulls.
 Leme went to live with his mother, Sylvia.
 Thereafter, he became interested in soccer and played 11 years.
 He became a semi-professional player.
 He was also simultaneously learning karate.
 But being a bull rider was still his desire.
 In Brazil, most often an invitation is required for elite events.
 He finally got an opportunity when he was 18 years old.
 It was in Rochedo, near his mother Sylvia, who lived in Campo Grande.
 He pedaled six miles to the event and back to attend.
 His first ride, he got called for a slap.

 That was the beginning of his bull riding career.
 He often had to walk or ride a bicycle to events.
 His father assisted him by buying some of his equipment.
 Leme improvised with equipment maintenance, traveling costs, and assorted other costs.
 Leme claims soccer has many moves that translate to bull riding.
 It was a hard road to get to the big tour.